-Gathoni Wamuchomba faces backlash over pay increment remarks - The Standard — Nigeria Today
+Gathoni wa Muchomba faces backlash over pay increment remarks - The Standard — Nigeria Today

 |

-Gathoni Wamuchomba faces backlash over pay increment remarks
+Gathoni wa Muchomba faces backlash over pay increment remarks

 The Standard

-Even before she is sworn in, Kiambu Woman representative-elect Gathoni Wamuchomba is on the spot for her remarks on parliamentarians' salaries.
+Even before she is sworn in, Kiambu Woman representative-elect Gathoni wa Muchomba is on the spot for her remarks on parliamentarians' salaries.
 Speaking during a TV interview, the new MP-elect is said to have disowned a salary cut for lawmakers …

 Fire Mucomba for seeking pay hike — residents